Sidney Waugh

 Sidney Waugh (January 17, 1904 – June 30, 1963) was an American sculptor known for his monuments, medals, etched and moulded glass, and architectural sculpture.
-Waugh was born in Amherst, Massachusetts.
-His father, Frank Waugh, was a landscape architect and professor of horticulture and landscape gardening at Massachusetts State College.
+Waugh was born in Amherst, Massachusetts to Mary (née Mary Vail) and Frank Albert Waugh.
+His father was a landscape architect.
+Among his siblings were Frederick V. Waugh, an agricultural economist; Albert Waugh, a provost at the University of Connecticut (1950–1965); and Dorothy Waugh, an artist, illustrator, and landscape architect.